EspinosaRomain/AnimalWelfareLevy/README.md

 3. The Folder "Simulations Environmental Tax" contains the R script to reproduce the simulation of a GHG tax on beef products (Figure B2).

+## Data Availability Statement:
+We provide the anonymized raw data for the survey data, as the original dataset contains private information.